codelv/solarpi/readme.md

 Solarpi is a simple self-hosted python app to do datalogging of the Junctec battery monitor and Helios solar chargers via bluetooth.

-It's made for a raspberry pi should will work on any debian based system.

 ![solarpi-web](docs/solarpi-screenshot.png)

 To view live data using an android phone see [https://github.com/codelv/solar](solar).

+### Hardware

+Solarpi made for a raspberry pi but should will work on any debian based system.

+Battery monitor:
+- Junctec KH110F, KH140F, KH160F

+Solar chargers:
+- Helios New Energy (Also LiTime/HQST, etc..)
+M4860N, M48100F, M4880F

 ### About